mssalvatore/tmpwatcher/README.md

 `/tmp/`.
 In these cases, your [umask](https://en.wikipedia.org/wiki/Umask) will determine what permissions the files are created with.
 This means that a properly configured umask can mitigate  potential vulnerabilities in many applications.
-It also means that, in these cases, OWWatcher may not be effective in identifying potential vulnerabilities.
+It also means that, in these cases, TmpWatcher may not be effective in identifying potential vulnerabilities.
 There are two ways to remedy this
 shortcoming: